lostmsu/lostmsu.github.io/Not-CSharp.md

 Whichever language I use, the code tends to look like it's written in C#, so it is going to be very helpful!

-I mean, look at this terrible Python:
+I mean, look at this terrible Python I wrote:

 ```python
 var = await.add(item)